williamkontos/tennis-game/README.md

 -----------------------

 _After a few weeks of studying, I decided to give this small project a go.
-Built with JavaScript on HTML canvas. _
+Built with JavaScript on HTML canvas._

-_Run the code in your browser of choice.
-Enjoy!_

 + HTML Canvas
 + JavaScript